 For others, Christmas without a real tree just isn’t the same!
 They’ll tell you it’s a tradition and that it smells great in the house.
 If you choose a natural tree, though, you should know there’s a greater risk of fire.
 This danger can be reduced by following some basic safety rules.

 If you’re getting a natural tree, which one should you choose?

 When you go to pick your tree, choose one that’s freshly cut.
 Make sure the needles are nice and green and that they don’t easily fall off.
 That way you’ll know your tree is still fresh and not drying out.

 Once you get home, freshness is the key to safety

 Cutting the trunk at an angle will help the tree absorb water more easily, which will keep it fresh longer.
-Then, install your tree in a stand with a basin containing at least four litres of water.
+Then, set up your tree using a support that has a water reservoir that’s big enough for you to give the tree enough water to keep it fresh.
 By filling the basin every day and making sure it never goes dry, your tree will stay fresh longer and be much less likely to catch on fire.

-Warning: If your tree is too dry, just turning on the lights could start a fire.
+Caution: If your tree is too dry and you’re not using LED lights, just turning on the lights could start a fire.
 So, when it comes to your natural tree, safety is all about freshness.
 Once your tree is up, keep in mind that as soon as it starts to dry out it will have to go.
+Don’t put the remnants of your Christmas tree in your fireplace, as burning needles produce a lot of heat very quickly, which increases the risk of fire.
 In general, if your tree stays as fresh as possible, it can last you up to two weeks.
 However, if it dries out sooner, you unfortunately will have to put it out for recycling or dispose of it in accordance with your city’s rules.